-Rasmussen College is registered with the Minnesota Office of Higher Education and authorized by the North Dakota State Board for Career and Technical Education.
+Rasmussen College is authorized by the North Dakota State Board for Career and Technical Education, and is registered with the Minnesota Office of Higher Education.

 Benefits of Regional Accreditation

 A major benefit to students who graduate from a regionally accredited institution is that when considering the transfer of credits, other institutions often use accreditation status as part of the transfer decision.
 In other words, should you decide to pursue your education further after graduating from Rasmussen, credits may be much easier to transfer to the college of your choice.